BIOP/ArgoLight_analysis_tool/README.md

 3. On the popup, add the OMERO ID of a typical image.
 4. Click on `Load`.
 The image should display in Fiji.
 5. Each time you modify one parameter, the segmentation result updates
+6. When satisfied with the results, click on `OK`
+7. Confirm that these new parameters will be used for the current simulation as well as for new default settings.

+## Analysis results

+- 5 tags are linked to the raw image on OMERO, even if results are saved locally : `raw`, `argolight`, `slideName`, `objective` and `FoV`.
+- Processing parameters are saved in the form of key-value pairs.
+- Detected rings, as well as ideal ring positions are saved as ROIs, grouped by ring type (i.e. ideal or detected).
+- Computed metrics are saved as OMERO.table attach to the image.
+- A per-image summary is finally attached to the parent dataset.
+It groups relevant information that may be used to follow in time the different metrics and therefore assess objective quality.

+In case of local saving, the same outputs are saved in a results folder, with .txt file for the key-value pairs, .csv files for the tables and .zip for ROIs (readable on Fiji).

+## OMERO.Parade